saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ### **Applications of Python?** <a name="1.3"></a>

-**Python** has grown to become an integral part of most of the recent web-based, desktop-based, graphic design, scientific, and computational applications.
-The following are a few applications of the python language.
+**Python** has grown to become an integral part of most of the recent web-based, desktop-based, graphic design, scientific, and computational applications. **The following are just a few applications of the enormous python language**.
 The List goes on and goes, as we keep exploring more and more fields, where python is used extensively.

 - GUI based desktop applications
   > Tkinter, PyQT, Kivy, WxPython, PyGUI these are most widely used and best Python graphical user interface frameworks available.